kelu124/echomods/elmo/QuickStart.md

     cat /dev/hsdk > myfilename.dat

 Then copy the newly created file on your PC or where you need it.
 It dumps the raw GPIOs signals as [described here](/elmo/data/20170613-TestWithRawSignal.ipynb).
-Then a bit of python magic is used to reorder the bits in a way to reconstruct the signal from the two ADCs. __You can see an example of acquisition here on this [jupyter notebook](/elmo/data/20170714-TwoADCs-Probe.ipynb).__
+Then a bit of python magic is used to reorder the bits in a way to reconstruct the signal from the two ADCs. __You can see an example of acquisition here on this [jupyter notebook](/elmo/data/20170714-TwoADCs-Probe.ipynb).__ Another alternative to see how this work is to check [an acquisition run with a 3.3Vpp signal](/include/community/Uwe/20180620a/20180620a-Uwe.ipynb)

 Beware!
 If you want to get a signal between [-1.5V and 1.5V], consider using a in series with input to remove all DC bias, and make sure the jumper are set as in the images above.